 The Company has not disclosed the fair values for financial instruments such as trade receivables, cash and cash equivalents, other bank balances, loans, borrowings, trade payable, other financial assets and financial liabilities, because their carrying amounts are a reasonable approximation of fair value.

-Infinite Water Solutions Private Limited Notes to the financial statements for the year ended 31 March 2023 (All amounts are Rs. in Lakh, unless otherwise stated)
+Infinite Water Solutions Private Limited Notes to the financial statements for the year ended 31 March 2024

 B. Measurement of fair values

 Valuation techniques and significant unobservable inputs

 Financial instruments measured at fair value